The Injured Workers’ Benefit Fund was created in 2005 (820 ILCS 305/4(d)).

 Sent the Commission the Request for Benefits (IC44 form) within 90 days after the receipt of a final award.
 Make sure to complete all fields.

-Mail the form to Injured Workers' Benefit Fund, Division of Insurance Compliance, Illinois Workers’ Compensation Commission, 100 W. Randolph St., #8-200, Chicago, IL 60601.
+Mail the form to Injured Workers' Benefit Fund, Division of Insurance Compliance, Illinois Workers’ Compensation Commission, Cook County Office Building 69 W Washington Street Suite 900 Chicago, IL 60602.

 The Division of Insurance Compliance will review and respond to all requests for benefits.
 Within a reasonable time after the end of each fiscal year (June 30), the Commission will make a disbursement to each eligible claimant based upon the availability of monies in the IWBF.